AtlanticR/reproducible-rap-report/README.md

 > renv::status()
 * The project is already synchronized with the lockfile.
 ```
+If the project is not yet in sync, run `renv::restore()` to install the needed dependencies.

 If a message states the project is synced with the lockfile, no further work needs to be done.
 If new packages have been installed, use `renv::snapshot()` to add these packages to the lockfile, and save the current state of the project.

+###Rendering the report:
+Once all the packages are installed, the report can be rendered by knitting **index.Rmd** and viewing the output in _/book/techreport.pdf.

 ### Collaborative Workflow
 Suggestions for reviewers as to how review this Technical Report via GitHub: